AmanPython/potential-garbanzo/Readme.md

     - Did not consider the base case, when length is zero, one or k is zero
     - Breaking when k is zero (did not consider this case)
     - Could have updated the end point on first Iteration (striver approch).
+    - Iteration Problem, if k == 0: return head, before this, I made the linked list as a cycle.
+This returned a cycle.
  - Naming Convention Issues
    | S.No. | Aman | ChatGPT | Striver |
    |--- | ---| ---- | ---- |